pilafnoodle/plockRL/README.md

 ## Development details
 Before data could be collected, we required a driver that could drive the car mostly around a track to fine tune with TD3.
 For this, we used a farthest point follower on the given f1tenth gym simulator.
 The first iteration of data collected and trained was simulator only. then,

 The bulk of the work is developing calculate_reward() in recompute_rewards.py.
 The development process consists of choosing which metrics to penalize and which to optimize and making sure that none conflict or overpower each other.
 This was tested by writing down possible ranges for every reward and comparing and adding coefficients.
 This was not efficient and needs to be a better method.

-Sometimes the model did not steer enough and external multipliers in the inference script would be used to tune steering and speed with multipliers that scale based on average of forward distance.
-This worked to some extent, but we were unable to bake the behavior into the model so that it would run without multipliers.
-However, using multipliers, we were able to collect more perfect data to train on.
+The previously trained model would be used to jumpstart the TD3 actor in the next training with a different reward function so it could learn quicker.

+We also used a heuristic-based post-processing step.
+To speed up the car and encourage turning, we added a interpolated multiplier based on the average forward distance.

+` `
+However we had trouble tuning the rewards so that the heuristic would be baked into the model

 Every reward function is listed in recompute_rewards.py as well as more details in notes.txt